necony286/DrillCoLtd/README.md

 - Purged unused styles with **PurgeCSS**
 - Optimized images (JPEG/PNG/WebP)
 - Final HTML with cache-busting
-- Asset links in `app/index.html` include a `?cb=0` placeholder that Gulp replaces with a timestamp during the build to ensure browsers fetch the latest files.
+ - Asset links in `app/index.html` and `app/contact.html` include a `?cb=0`
+   placeholder that Gulp replaces with a timestamp during the build to ensure browsers fetch the latest files.

 ---